eric-kendrick/hang-in-there-baby/README.md

 # Hang in There

 ### Abstract:
   Hang In There is a dynamic web application that displays customizable inspirational posters on the web page.
+It offers features that allow the user to generate random poster images, titles and quotes from a catalog of existing examples as well as allowing the user to create their own poster from scratch.
+Additionally, the user can save created posters to a saved gallery.

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)